New report calls for restructuring, diversity in CWI board

 “When all is said and done, we expect that the Wehby Report will be seriously considered by the directors and member representatives.
 The task force and stakeholders can be assured that we will do all we can to ensure the implementation of this report.”

-University of the West Indies vice-chancellor, Professor Sir Hilary Beckles, along with former West Indies vice-captain Deryck Murray, Jamaican businessman OK Melhado and prominent Caribbean lawyer, Charles Wilkin, QC, comprised the task force which “drew from a wide cross section of expertise from knowledgeable stakeholders in the West Indies as well as in the global game.”
+The University of the West Indies (UWI) vice-chancellor, Professor Sir Hilary Beckles, along with former West Indies Vice-Captain Deryck Murray, Jamaican businessman OK Melhado and prominent Caribbean lawyer Charles Wilkin QC comprised the task force which “drew from a wide cross section of expertise from knowledgeable stakeholders in the West Indies as well as in the global game”.

 While praising CWI for having the vision to commission the project, Wehby said he believed once the recommendations were implemented, they would enhance the body's governance capabilities.

-He added: “Our Task Force has met formally sixteen times over the period and we have spent many hours preparing the report submitted.
+He added: “Our task force has met formally 16 times over the period and we have spent many hours preparing the report submitted.
 We are positive that, if implemented, the recommendations of the Wehby Report will improve the governance of CWI and result in positive effects on team performance.”

-The report calls for reform of the governance structure “using key principles of modern governance to provide greater accountability and transparency” and also takes aim at the size of the board of directors, making the case for “a smaller and more balanced board of 12 … with an eventual reducing to nine including at least two women.”
+The report calls for reform of the governance structure “using key principles of modern governance to provide greater accountability and transparency” and also takes aim at the size of the board of directors, making the case for “a smaller and more balanced board of 12…with an eventual reduction to nine including at least two women”.

-Currently, the 18-member board includes only one woman – Trinidadian attorney Debra Coryat-Patton.
+Currently, the board comprises 18 members and a single woman – Trinidadian attorney Debra Coryat-Patton.

 The report has also recommended the formation of a nominations committee to “identify and evaluate potential directors and to nominate future directors and committee members” and a slashing of the current committee structure from 12 to five.